paoloitaliani/Text-Classification/README.md

 ```

-Now the first document in our data set looks like this
+Now the first document in our data set looks like this.
+As we can see as the indexing decreases, the frequency of the word in our corpus increses

 ```python
 >>> print(X_train[0])